jmacd/opentelemetry-specification/specification/metrics-api.md

 negative) is allowed.

-As an option, gauges can be declared as `Monotonic`, in which case successive values must rise monotonically.
+As an option, gauges can be declared as `Monotonic`, in which case successive values are expected to rise monotonically.
 Monotonic gauges are useful in reporting computed sums, allowing an application to compute a current value and report it, without remembering the last-reported value.

 A special case of gauge is supported, called an `Observer` metric instrument, which is semantically equivalent to a gauge but uses a